Kyuunex/my-linux-stuff/scripts/osu-stable-install/readme.md

 Also, please don't use Audio Compatibility Mode, it makes the latency higher.

+---

 This guide is based on [this one](https://osu.ppy.sh/community/forums/topics/367783) by Franc[e]sco

+Other than this, there's [ThePooN's guide](https://blog.thepoon.fr/osuLinuxAudioLatency/) for this but I have had many stability problems using a modifed versions of wine and also that wine build is outdated.

+Alternatively, you can use [this lutris install script](https://lutris.net/games/osu/) that uses Franc[e]sco's solution with tkg's custom wine build, but, it does not set up file associations and `osu://` link handling I think, not sure.